 A special thanks to Barry Eigen for spotting this one, and for his wise counsel about not posting a descriptive picture of this malaphor.

 Uttered by an engineer at a conference call.
 This is a nice congruent conflation of ” the ball’s in your court” and “the onus is on them”, both meaning under one’s control or responsibility.
 I suppose if the ball is not only in your court but actually ON you then you might have a heightened responsibility.
 Malaphors are like that sometime; they improve our established idioms.
 This one is similar to a previous post, “The ball’s in your hand now”. https://malaphors.com/2018/07/04/the-balls-in-your-hand-now/

-A shout out to Mike Ameel for hearing this one and sending it in.
+A big thanks to Mike Kovacs for hearing this one and sending it in.

 The ball’s on you to discover more malaphors by getting my book, “He Smokes LIke a Fish and Other Malaphors”, available on Amazon.
 Just click on the link here: https://www.amazon.com/dp/0692652205.
 Also stay tuned for my upcoming malaphor book dedicated to those mashups uttered by politicians and pundits over the past four years.
 It is top of the notch!